Summer School Literary Translation 2023

-This year's Summer School for Literary Translation “Translating Sex, Gender and Queerness” will take place from June 30 - July 02, 2022
+This year's Summer School for Literary Translation 23: "Translating Comics, Graphic Novels and Video Games" will take place from June 22 - 24, 2023

 In light of contemporary processes of globalization and internationalization, there are more people than ever moving between cultures, countries and regions.
 This travel has intensified contact between cultures and languages, causing translation to take on an increasingly significant role.
 Literary translation, in particular, is of paramount importance: When literature is considered a poetic and aesthetic means of articulating, sharing and circulating cultural knowledge, it becomes both a medium of remembering roots as well as one of negotiating cultural encounters and prefiguring new modes of sociality.